praj-tarun/LiveVectorLake/README.md

 LiveVectorLake is a dual-tier temporal knowledge base architecture that enables real-time semantic search on current knowledge while maintaining complete version history for compliance, auditability, and point-in-time retrieval.

+**Scope**: LiveVectorLake assumes documents come from an existing stream (e.g., Kafka, webhooks, polling).
+We focus on CDC-based ingestion, dual-tier storage, and temporal queries.
+Source connectors (SharePoint, Confluence APIs) are out of scope.
+For demonstration, we simulate streams using local files.

 ### The Problem

 Modern RAG systems face a fundamental architectural tension: